 The quality of the instrumentals is high.
-Famous DJ’s and hip-hop producers in Japan lent their talents to create some of the most explosive and addictive beats with high quality sampling – even if, at times, that didn’t fit well with the ones performing -, the addition of guitars to two of the three songs included in this release made Buster Bros!!!‘s sound stand out with their daring and imposing demeanor, it is as if they were saying “don’t mess with us”.
-Punchy beats, guitar riffs, sampled sections and an overall attention to detail led to an overall fantastic release.
+Famous DJs and hip-hop producers in Japan lent their talents to create some of the most explosive and addictive beats with high-quality sampling – even if, at times, that didn’t fit well with the ones performing -, and the addition of guitars to two of the three songs included in this release made Buster Bros!!!‘s sound stand out with their daring and imposing demeanor, it is as if they were saying “don’t mess with us”.
+Punchy beats, guitar riffs, sampled sections, and overall attention to detail led to an overall fantastic release.
 Their blend of rock elements and groovy beats leads to their tough and edgy sound.

 The rap performances:

 Subaru Kimura sets the bar insanely high with his solo track.
 We’re not kidding when we mention that Kimura has real rapper skills.
-His flow and diction (a quick reminder that Kimura is German) are on point and the groovy way in which he chains all lines is something that even some mainstream Japanese rappers lack.
-We could tell from his performance – even putting aside his self proclaimed rap/hip-hop love – that he loves the music genre.
+His flow and diction are on point and the groovy way in which he chains all lines is something that even some mainstream Japanese rappers lack.
+We could tell from his performance – even putting aside his self-proclaimed rap/hip-hop love – that he loves the music genre.
 His energy and power led to an engaging performance that made his song stay on repeat for more time than usual on our side.

 Kouhei Amasaki‘s performance was, at best, forgettable.
-Lack of flow, speaking instead of rapping, it was just like grabbing any idol rapper in Japan and throw him into this song.
+Lack of flow, speaking instead of rapping, it was just like grabbing any idol rapper in Japan and throwing him into this song.
 It was bad.